Discover what to wear in Italy in summer to stay cool and fashionable!

 Always choose a pair of shoes that is meant for walking, if you’re like me and want to see a lot of things in Italy.
 Even if you have planned a full 4 days in Rome, there’s still so much to see and you’re bound to walk a lot.

 Sandals or flats might not always be a good idea when you’re exploring an Italian city because the cobblestones make uneven surfaces.
 On the long run, they will hurt your feet.

-If you’re not sure on what to wear in Italy in summer to explore one of the iconic Italian cities, I suggest you bring a pair of walking shoes.
+If you’re not sure what to wear in Italy in summer to explore one of the iconic Italian cities, I suggest you bring even just 3 pair of shoes.
+One should be a pair of walking shoes.
 Add to this a pair of nice flats or sandals for the lazy afternoons spent eating gelato.